About Maternity Tally

 - Sources on every page.
 Every numeric value cites a primary source — usually a state department of labor, sometimes federal regulation, occasionally a peer-reviewed clinical paper.
 If we can't cite it, we don't publish it.

 - Inclusive defaults.
 "Birthing parent" or "you" — not "mom" or "the dad".
-Same-sex couples and donor-cycle families see themselves represented in the question flow.
+Same-sex couples, donor-cycle families, and intended parents via surrogacy are explicit options in the question flow; the methodology page documents how each family structure maps to the calculator.

 - No popups, no paywalls, no upsells.
 Ads fund the site; that's all.
 No newsletter capture, no "premium tier", no email-gated content.